Sazzad-Saju/Mail_from_googleSpreadSheets/README.md

 **Send emails directly from Google spreadsheets using your Gmail A/C to all of the receiver listed on your sheet:**

 In the case of mass mailing, using Gmail's Cc Bcc is a bad practice.
 That can send emails to everybody but all of the email addresses are exposed to everyone, that's a security threat.
-This script sends each email separately in an instance and no emails are revealed, plus we can send emails using a specific receiver's name that makes the email appealing.
+This script sends each email separately in an instance and no email addresses are revealed.

 **Note**
 - Google allows 100 emails a day per Gmail A/C
 - Use multiple A/C to send if you have more than 100 mails
 - Format spreadsheet like the MassMail.xlsx or change the code to work for you
 - Google block this unrecognized app while running for the first time, give it access
+- This code doesn't mention Names in emails, so a spreadsheet with only email addresses is enough